John Thomas Compton

 Story:

 John Proudley was born in Enmore Green, Motcombe, Shaftesbury, in 1877, the son of Joseph Proudley and Mary Jane Proudley (née Bown).
 He lived his early life on Tout Hill, Shaftesbury, until the family had moved to Poole, Dorset, by 1901.
-He married Maud Phillips on 19th May 1902 and they went on to have five children.
+He married Maud Phillips (born Bessie Maud Phillips) at Kingstone, Poole, Dorset, on 19th May 1902 and they went on to have five children.
 John enlisted on 11th December 1915 and was placed on reserve.
 He was embodied on 14th June 1916 and joined the 1st Garrison Battalion of the Dorsetshire Regiment as a Private (Service No. 18228).
 He transferred to the 1st Garrison Battalion of the Cameron Highlanders on 29th January 1917 (Service No. 28048).
 He was transferred then to the Royal Defence Corps (20th Protection Company) on 27th November 1917 (Service No. 48485).
 On the 28th June 1918 he was yet again transferred to the 13th Battalion of the Royal Scots Fusiliers (Service No. 61567).
 Finally, on the 4th October 1918 he ended up with the 609th Agricultural Company of the Labour Corps (Final Service No. 670018).
 Having served his whole time in the UK he was demobilized on 19th March 1919 and went to live at Old Wareham Road, Newton, Parkstone, Dorset.
 No Medal records have been found though his Active Service form is clearly stamped 'Medal' which indicates he was entitled.
-He died in 1938 in the Salisbury Registration District, Wiltshire.
+The 1921 Census shows he had moved to Dewdrop Cottage, Sedgehill, Wiltshire, working as a Bacon Curer for C & G Prideaux at Motcombe, Dorset.
+He had later moved to Peasemarsh, Gillingham, Dorset, at the time of his death on 1st May 1938 in the Infirmary at Salisbury, Wiltshire.

 Images: